-Our lakes are old and natural, non-manmade.
+Our lakes are old, natural, and non-manmade.
 Native American legend explains the Finger Lakes this way: the Creator looked upon this land with special favor and reached down to bless it, leaving the imprint of His hand, hence, the Finger Lakes.

 Geology tells a different story.
 As the last ice age ended, the final glaciers covering what is now the northern reaches of the United States receded.
 The incredible grinding pressures of the receding glaciers gouged enormous holes in what is now the Finger Lakes region.
 These became not only our Finger Lakes, but also the magnificent geologic anomalies throughout the region that include our incredible gorges and numerous waterfalls.